(estimated 7 minute read time)

 As with other aspects of menswear for racegoers, the question of what to wear around your neck may be determined by racecourse rules.
 Jump racing tends to be slightly less formal, so some racegoers will choose to wear a tie, while others won’t.

-If you’re wrapped up with overcoat and scarf, your tie may not be noticed, however if it compliments the rest of your outfit, go for it!
+If you’re wrapped up with an overcoat and scarf, your tie may not be noticed, however if it compliments the rest of your outfit, go for it!

 Pocket Squares

 The pocket square is often the star accessory that many men forget about when assembling their race day outfit.
-Whilst not essential, suit and blazer wearing racegoers will look extra smart with a pocket square.
+Whilst not essential, suit and blazer-wearing racegoers will look extra smart with a pocket square.

 The choice of colour and fold is yours, but a traditional option is to match the colour and pattern to your tie.
 Consider also how the colour and fabric will work with your shirt.
 If you’ve chosen more sombre shades a pocket square can inject some colour into your get-up.